173TECH/sayn/docs/tests/overview.md

 Tests are defined in a list format using the `tests` subfield for each entry in `columns`.
 For `unique` and `not_null` you need to include these keywords in the list, while for `allowed_values` we define another list that is populated by the allowed string values for that data field.

-For example, we can define tests to verify uniqueness and nullity for an `id` field and allowed values for a `alias` field for the following task in the `core` group:
+For example, we can define tests to verify uniqueness and nullity for the `id` field and allowed values for the `alias` field for the following task in the `core` group:

 !!! example "tasks.yaml"
     ```
       task:
         type: autosql
-        file_name: "core/*.sql"
+        file_name: "task.sql"
         materialisation: table
         destination:
           table: "{{ task.name }}"